y-ilin/homework2-Responsive-Portfolio/README.md

-# homework2-Responsive-Portfolio
+# My Portfolio

-Monash University Bootcamp homework 2
+Hello!

+Follow this link to get to my portfolio: https://y-ilin.github.io/

+It'll look like this:
 ![Assigment Screenshot](./assets/imgs/screenshot.png)

-Link to deployed site: https://y-ilin.github.io/